tewhey-lab/MPRAmodel/README.md

-# MPRA tag sequencing analysis pipeline
+# MPRA count analysis pipeline

 tag_analysis_package.R:
       A series of functions to assist in analysis of MPRA count tables